Asymptotic expansions of some Toeplitz determinants via the topological recursion: Study of the one interval case

 The limiting eigenvalues density is supported on the whole interval $[-\tan\frac{\pi \epsilon}{2},\tan \frac{\pi \epsilon}{2}]$ and exhibits inverse square-root behavior near the edges of the support: \beq d\mu_\infty(x)\overset{x\to \tan\frac{\pi \epsilon}{2}}{=} O\left(\frac{dx}{\sqrt{x-\tan\frac{\pi \epsilon}{2}}}\right) \text{ and } d\mu_\infty(x)\overset{x\to -\tan\frac{\pi \epsilon}{2}}{=} O\left(\frac{dx}{\sqrt{x+\tan\frac{\pi \epsilon}{2}}}\right)\eeq Moreover it is strictly positive inside $[-\tan\frac{\pi \epsilon}{2},\tan \frac{\pi \epsilon}{2}]$.

 \begin{remark} The spectral curve \eqref{SpectralCurve1} is related to the one found in \cite{UnitaryMarchal} (eq. $C.14$) using the complex integral reformulation rather than the real integral reformulation.
 Indeed, in \cite{UnitaryMarchal}, the spectral curve in the one-interval case is $\td{y}^2=\frac{(\td{x}+1)^2}{4\td{x}^2(\td{x}-e^{i\pi \epsilon})(\td{x}+e^{-i\pi \epsilon})}$.
-In fact, both curves are equivalent up to the symplectic transformation: \beq \td{x}=e^{2i\text{Arctan}(x)}\overset{def}{=}f(x) \text{ and } \td{y}=\frac{1}{f'(x)}y=\frac{1+x^2}{2i}e^{-2i\text{Arctan}(x)}y\eeq This transformation follows from the combination of $x=\tan \frac{\theta}{2}$ and $\td{x}=e^{i\theta}$.
-In particular, as explained in appendix \ref{AppendixTopRec}, both curves provide the same set of ``symplectic invariants'' $\left(F^{(g)}\right)_{g\geq 0}$ that reconstruct the large $n$ expansion of $\ln Z_n(a)$ up to some constants.
+In fact, both curves are equivalent up to the symplectic transformation: \beq \td{x}=e^{2i\text{Arctan}(x)}\overset{def}{=}f(x) \text{ and } \td{y}=\frac{1}{f'(x)}y=\frac{1+x^2}{2i}e^{-2i\text{Arctan}(x)}y\eeq This transformation follows from the combination of $x=\tan \frac{\theta}{2}$ and $\td{x}=e^{i\theta}$ corresponding to a simple reparametrization of the $x$-function (which is a trivial case of the symplectic invariance).
+In particular, as explained in Appendix \ref{AppendixTopRec}, both curves provide the same set of ``symplectic invariants'' $\left(F^{(g)}\right)_{g\geq 0}$ that reconstruct the large $n$ expansion of $\ln Z_n(a)$.
 However, the Eynard-Orantin differentials attached to both curves differ which is coherent with the fact that the correlation functions are different in both settings. \end{remark}